cloudmesh/cloudmesh-openapi/README.md

 is to navigate the the Cloudmesh UI and click on each endpoint to test the functionality.
 The second is to use curl commands to submit requests.

+We have already shown you earlier in our quickstart how to apply this to a service such as our add service

 ```
 $ curl -X GET "http://localhost:8080/cloudmesh/add?x=1.2&y=1.5" -H "accept: text/plain"